wveducation/teachwv/src/pages/make-a-game-plan.md

 Teacher preparation programs are designed to prepare both undergraduate and graduate students to become licensed teachers.

 <a href="/make-a-gameplan/educator-preparation-programs/" class="btn">Learn More</a>

+### Classroom 2 Career Navigator

+Navigate your future to find information on careers, colleges, military service, entrepreneurship, and on-the-job training.

+<a href="http://wvclassroom2career.com" class="btn">Classroom 2 Career</a>